 Juneteenth is a very important day in American history.
-Juneteenth is also known as Emancipation Day or Freedom Day.
+Juneteenth is also known as Emancipation Day, Freedom Day or Jubliee Day.
+It is celebrated during Black History Month and on Juneteenth.
 Check out these Juneteenth Facts for Kids to find out everything you need to know about this important day in American history!

 What is Juneteenth?

-Juneteenth is also known as Emancipation Day or Freedom Day.
+Juneteenth is also called Emancipation Day, Freedom Day or Jubilee Day.
 The word Juneteenth is a combination of June and 19th.

 Juneteenth is a U.S holiday that celebrates the anniversary of June 19, 1865, the day Texas was forced to free their remaining slaves.

-On January 1, 1863, the Emancipation Proclamation came into effect abolishing slavery.
+During the Civil War on January 1st, 1865 Abraham Lincoln signed the the Emancipation Proclamation abolishing slavery.
 Texas would not accept the Emancipation Proclamation and kept their slaves.
 The slaves didn’t even get the news that they were free.